-There are significant potential conflicts of interest which could impact our investment returns.
+$There\ are\ significant\ potential\ conflicts\ of\ interest\ which\ could\ impact\ our\ investment\ returns.$

 Our executive officers and directors, and the Advisor and its officers and employees made available to it by an intercompany agreement with OFSAM, including the Senior Investment Team, have several conflicts of interest as a result of the other activities in which they engage.
-For example, the members of the Advisor's investment team are and may in the future become affiliated with entities engaged in business activities similar to those intended to be conducted by us, and may have conflicts of interest in allocating their time.
+For example, the members of the Advisor's investment team are and may in the future become affiliated with entities engaged in business activities similar to those we intend to conduct, and may have conflicts of interest in allocating their time.
 Moreover, each member of the Senior Investment Team is engaged in other business activities which divert their time and attention.
 The professional staff available to the Advisor will devote as much time to us as such professionals deem appropriate to perform their duties in accordance with the Investment Advisory Agreement.
 However, such persons may be committed to providing investment advisory and other services for other clients, including separately managed accounts and private funds, and engage in other business ventures in which we have no interest.
 As a result of these separate business activities, the Advisor may have conflicts of interest in allocating management time, services and functions among us, other advisory clients and other business ventures.
 See "Related-Party Transactions and Certain Relationships"